lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 equipment) and announce the equipment card he is getting.
 More than one equipment card can be taken from a minion in a single action.
 If the action is unsuccessful, the equipment remains where it is.

+Ⓡ Any action which retrieves an equipment card and says to 'equip' the acting minion with that card is considered an "Equip" action.

+Ⓡ Equipment is not optional, unless indicated by card text.
+Using a weapon as a strike is optional.

+Ⓡ Equipments which are also a location don't count as equipment while it is in play.

+Ⓡ Equipments which are also a location may be put on any minion if moved in an ambiguous fashion (by `Disputed Territory`, e.g.).
+If the new controller has no minions, the equipment is burned.
+(Note: currently all moves are ambiguous)

+Ⓡ Transferring Equipments which are also a location via `Disputed Territory` to the *same* Methuselah that currently controls the equipment results in no effect - the equipment cannot be moved to a different minion of the same Methuselah.

 #### 6.1.4.
 Employ Retainer (+1 stealth)